-The idea of a “citizen developer” is a modern response to the traditional software developer, or someone who is trained in software development across any popular set of programming languages.
+The idea of a “citizen developer” is a modern response to the traditional software developer or someone who is trained in software development across any popular set of programming languages.
 Citizen developers can come from almost any background – they don’t need a software engineering degree or past coding experience.

 Gartner formally defines a citizen developer as “an employee who creates application capabilities for consumption by themselves or others, using tools that are not actively forbidden by IT or business units…There is no required designation of proficiency or time allocation for citizen developers, but they must be legal employees of an organization.”

 This is the idea of the citizen developer defined in the broadest sense of the word, often used to describe individuals that are building software apps for their team using a low-code/no-code solution.
 For the purposes of this post, we’re focusing on a narrower sense of the term: citizen developers who are focused on building RPA solutions.
-In other words, a non-technical business user that creates simple automations for personal use or for their department’s use.
+In other words, a non-technical business user creates simple automation for personal use or for their department’s use.

 Why is the idea of a citizen developer popular?

-Many small-to-medium sized organizations do not have the budget or headcount to staff their RPA program with professional developers.
+Many small-to-medium-sized organizations do not have the budget or headcount to staff their RPA program with professional developers.
 Historically, this has made it challenging for these companies to accelerate the use of automation and scale the program quickly throughout the organization.
 Citizen developers are in many ways an attempt to satisfy these business needs quickly.

 For example, from an IT standpoint, there is a never-ending backlog of requests to improve the infrastructure of a business, particularly as it’s growing.
 From a business standpoint, business users are always in need of methods for improving efficiency across the suite of software tools they use on a daily basis.